NoahHenrikKleinschmidt/filerecords/docs/source/filerecords.cli.rst

 whereas

-   >>> records comment -c "This is a comment about the my data" my_datafile.tsv
+   >>> records comment -c "This is a comment about my data" my_datafile.tsv

 will add a comment about the file "my_datafile.tsv" specifically.